Nicholas-Simafranca/Super_Learner_Wild_Fire/README.md

 - Other relevant functions used in project

 ### /Methods
-We implement a SL algorithm, an ensemble learning method that combines base learners to achieve superior predictive accuracy.
+This folder contains our implementation of a Super Learner algorithm, an ensemble learning method that combines base learners to achieve superior predictive accuracy.
 Details are left to reader.
 Codes are organized according to the following naming convention:

 - FIRE_SuperLearner.py